Blog

 3. NTP Systems Won’t Be Used At Launch

-NTP systems won’t be used on Earth.
-Instead, they’ll be launched into space by chemical rockets before they are turned on.
+NTP systems would be launched into space by traditional chemical rockets and enter a planned orbit before they are safely turned on.
 NTP systems are not designed to produce the amount of thrust needed to leave the Earth's surface.

 4. NTP Systems Will Provide Greater Flexibility